bmatusiak/repairshopr-mobile-app/README.md

 Device Testing
 ----

-Current device testing is done on "Droidscript" android

-the main plan is to convert to phonegap (adobe's way to build for Android + iOS @ same time),

-but as of currently "droidscript" is the best way to go without any overhead from phonegap, for now
+Current device testing is done on "Droidscript" android, the main plan is to convert to phonegap (adobe's way to build for Android + iOS @ same time), but as of currently "droidscript" is the best way to go without any overhead from phonegap, for now

+1. Install "Droidscript - Javascript IDE" on your android device
+2. Open Droidscript and create a "HTML" project, and name it "repairshopr" as you will need to rename a file later
+3. after crating the project just plug in your android device so project files can be transfered
+4. transfer all files from this repo into the project folder for droidscript, this can be found over usb data,(device/Droidscript/repairshopr)
+5. delete repairshopr.html
+5. remame "index.html" to "repairshopr.html"
+6. goin droidscript app and click on repairshipr, as this should run it